About InLinkUK from BT

 To make a call using the keypad:

 Need to adjust the call volume?
 Use the plus (+) and minus (-) buttons on the keypad to turn the volume up or down.
 You can also plug in your headphones for more privacy.

 Can I make an international phone call from an InLink?

-Yes.
-Place international phone calls by using any international calling card with a UK number.
+Yes, you can make international calls from an InLink.
+You can do this by using any international calling card with a UK number.
 Just follow the instructions on your card.